 The aridity index (AI), here defined as the ratio of annual reference evapotranspiration ETref to annual precipitation (though the potential ET is sometimes used as well; Zarch et al., 2015; Kukal and Irmak, 2016, and references therein), is a key indicator of climate dryness in a given region.
 An AI of 0 corresponds to extremely arid areas with no precipitation, while values close to 1 indicate humid environments where most precipitation is returned to the atmosphere through evapotranspiration.
 Values greater than 1 represent areas where precipitation exceeds evapotranspiration.
 To distinguish the impact of climate on water balances, we followed the Palmer et al. (2010) and Zhang et al. (2023a) approaches by classifying basins as either water-limited (AI > 1) or energy-limited (AI ≤ 1).

 In the framework of this study, we derive several AI thanks to the LSA SAF ETref daily product (Trigo et al. (2011); Paredes et al. (2021)), and the three precipitation products (see section 2.3).
-ETref LSA SAF and precipitation data were initially remapped to a common 0.25°grid using bilinear interpolation.
+ETref LSA SAF and precipitation data were initially remapped to a common 0.25°grid using the “remapcon” function of the CDO tool.
 Subsequently, the daily/monthly mean values were calculated for each basin and aggregated to annual timescales, considering only years with a full set of 12 valid months.
 Yearly ETref and P values have been averaged to finally obtain three AI estimates: AIGIRAFE, AIE-OBS, and AIMSWEP.
 A fourth AI was computed as the median of the three individual estimates and named AIAverage.

 Intercomparison of AI products